anthezium/fractal_flame_renderer_haskell/README.md

 * To set up:

+  You need the haskell platform: http://www.haskell.org/platform/

-  # You may need to install dependencies:
+  You may need to install dependencies:
   cabal install GLUT quickcheck

-  # Build where you checked out:
+  Build where you checked out:
   runghc Setup configure --user
   runghc Setup build
   runghc Setup install